zencoder/zencoder-rb/README.markdown

 By default this library will use Net::HTTP to make all API calls.
 You can change the backend or add your own:

     require 'typhoeus'
-    Zencoder::HTTP.http_class = Zencoder::HTTP::Typhoeus
+    Zencoder::HTTP.http_backend = Zencoder::HTTP::Typhoeus

-    require 'my_favorite_http_class'
+    require 'my_favorite_http_library'
-    Zencoder::HTTP.http_class = MyFavoriteHTTPClassWrapper
+    Zencoder::HTTP.http_backend = MyFavoriteHTTPBackend

-See the HTTP class wrappers in this library to get started on your own.
+See the HTTP backends in this library to get started on your own.

 ### Advanced Options